Corionis/ELS/README.md

 what *will be completed*.
 Also "Done" means code complete.
 Bugs are entirely possible.

 See the [Developer](https://github.com/GrokSoft/ELS/blob/Version-4.0.0/artifacts/document/developer.md)
 notes in the Version-4.0.0 branch for information on how to run the Navigator.
+Pre-built Jars are available.

 See the [Release Notes](https://github.com/GrokSoft/ELS/blob/Version-4.0.0/artifacts/document/release-notes.md) in the Version-4.0.0 branch for on-going change information.

- * ELS Navigator, a powerful cross-platform desktop application, added in 4.0.0.
+ * ELS Navigator added in version 4.0 is a powerful cross-platform desktop GUI application.
 It is an ELS-smart, purpose-built, interactive tool designed to make building and curating a media collection easier.
+   * Another mode of operation (-n | --navigator) in addition to all prior ELS functionality.
    * Done: Navigator Browser tab shows publisher and subscriber collections and local storage on each, similar to Filezilla but also ELS-smart.
      * Done: Drag and Drop, and Copy/Cut/Paste supported.